How does self-service password reset writeback work in Microsoft Entra ID?

 - Supports password changes from the access panel and Microsoft 365: When federated or password hash synchronized users come to change their expired or non-expired passwords, those passwords are written back to AD DS.

-- Supports password writeback when an admin resets them from the Azure portal: When an admin resets a user's password in the Azure portal, if that user is federated or password hash synchronized, the password is written back to on-premises.
+- Supports password writeback when an admin resets them from the Microsoft Entra admin center: When an admin resets a user's password in the Microsoft Entra admin center, if that user is federated or password hash synchronized, the password is written back to on-premises.
 This functionality is currently not supported in the Office admin portal.

 - Doesn't require any inbound firewall rules: Password writeback uses an Azure Service Bus relay as an underlying communication channel.
 All communication is outbound over port 443.

-- Supports side-by-side domain-level deployment using Azure AD Connect or cloud sync to target different sets of users depending on their needs, including users who are in disconnected domains.
+- Supports side-by-side domain-level deployment using Microsoft Entra Connect or cloud sync to target different sets of users depending on their needs, including users who are in disconnected domains.

 The on-premises service account that handles password write-back requests cannot change the passwords for users that belong to protected groups.
 Administrators can change their password in the cloud but they cannot use password write-back to reset a forgotten password for their on-premises user.
 For more information about protected groups, see Protected accounts and groups in AD DS.